Brayon Blake

-Brayon Blake (born December 8, 1995) is an American professional basketball player who last played for Gießen 46ers of the Basketball Bundesliga.
+Brayon Blake (born December 8, 1995) is an American professional basketball player.
 He played college basketball at Cochise College, North Idaho College and Idaho.

 College career

 Blake began his collegiate career at Cochise College, where he led the team with 16.4 points and 10.3 rebounds per game, before transferring to North Idaho College before his sophomore year.
 At North Idaho, Blake averaged 21.2 points and 6.6 rebounds per game and was named to the Third Team NJCAA All-America.
 He committed to play at the University of Idaho for the final two seasons of his eligibility.

 In his first season with the Vandals, Blake led the team with 6.1 rebounds per game and finished second with 10.0 points per game over 32 games (10 starts).
 As a senior, he was named first team All-Big Sky Conference after averaging 17.0 points and a conference-leading 9.6 rebounds per game.